-The Resource and Analysis team has designed a multiple-year study to assess the mental well-being and stressors for agricultural workers in Georgia, a large community that is underrepresented in mental health research.
+The Resource and Analysis team at the Georgia Rural Health Innovation Center, and Stephanie Basey from the PhD in Rural Health Sciences, have designed a multiple-year study to assess the mental well-being and stressors for agricultural workers in Georgia.
+This large community has traditionally been underrepresented in mental health research.
 The team is working closely with the Georgia Foundation for Agriculture, which was founded with the primary objective of advancing Georgia agriculture and creating healthy communities.

 This study will address the Center’s mental health Grand Challenge initiative.